Below are all of the good works and information that we, the Integrated Early Years Service, have been doing within the borough.

 The clinic is open every Monday afternoon for parents and babies referred by their local GP as well as offering drop-in consultations for any parents wishing to attend.

-The Well Baby clinic offers advice and support for parents and carers of children aged under five years old on any issues relating to children’s growth, health and well being, including infant feeding, introducing solids (weaning), oral health, talking to your baby, bonding with your baby and keeping yourself well.
+The Healthy Child clinic offers advice and support for parents and carers of children aged under five years old on any issues relating to children’s growth, health and well being, including infant feeding, introducing solids (weaning), oral health, talking to your baby, bonding with your baby and keeping yourself well.

 Breast feeding is encouraged and the clinic has an area for this as well as a private space to make babies and parents as comfortable as possible during feeding.